ssederburg/work-engine/README.md

 - The endpoint from the client maps to the root of the webserver e.g. `serveStaticPath="./public/"` will map any request to `localhost:8080/somefile.txt` to `process.cwd()/public/somefile.txt`
 - Another example request `localhost:8080/shoes/vendors.json` would map to `process.cwd()/public/shoes/vendor.json`

+### creating assets
+Anything created in `./public/` will be served as is e.g. Angular, React, Vue, PWA

+To create a new Web API:
+1. Create Service file in `./app/` folder
+2. Export Service Class from `./app/index.ts`
+3. Create Route in `./routes/`.
+Can copy `./routes/healthCheckRoute.ts` for simple sample
+4. Export Route in `./routes/index.ts`
+5. Import Route in `./routes/router.ts`
+6. Create Route Handler inside Router.init method
+7. All handlers should be asynchronous
+8. Write Unit Tests in `./test` folder for service